perlundq/yajsync/README.md

 Note
 ----

-- recursive transfers always implies incremental recursion
+- Recursive transfers always implies incremental recursion.

-- use ```--charset``` for setting common character set (defaults to UTF-8).
-Note that ```--iconv``` is _not_ supported
+- Use ```--charset``` for setting common character set (defaults to UTF-8).
+Note that ```--iconv``` is _not_ supported.

-- client local file transfers always uses rsync:s delta transfer algorithm, i.e. it does not have an option ```--whole-file```
+- Client local file transfers always uses rsync:s delta transfer algorithm, i.e. it does not have an option ```--whole-file```.

-- checksum block lengths are not computed in the same way as the original rsync - they are always a power of 2 and a minimum 512 of bytes
+- Checksum block size is not computed in the exact same way as rsync.
+It is computed dynamically based on the file size and is always an even multiple of 2 and at least 512 bytes long.

+- Wild cards are not supported.

 Extra feature